ospocommunity/website/README.md

 ## FAQ

 ### How to fix the typos in Session page
-If you want to session typos of “https://apachecon.com/acasia2022/sessions/1155.html” You just need to go the file 1155.md in content/sessions directory.
+If you want to fix session typos of https://apachecon.com/acasia2022/sessions/1155.html You just need to go the file 1155.md in content/sessions directory.
 If it is chinese version, you just need to update the file of 1155.zh.md.